onlinecity/php-smpp/README.markdown

 PHP-based SMPP client lib
 =============

-This is a simplified SMPP client lib for sending or receiving smses through SMPP v3.4[2].
+This is a simplified SMPP client lib for sending or receiving smses through [SMPP v3.4](http://www.smsforum.net/SMPP_v3_4_Issue1_2.zip).

-The socket implementation from Apache's Thrift[1] is used for the transport layer components.
+The socket implementation from [Apache's Thrift](http://thrift.apache.org/) is used for the transport layer components.

 This library is targeted towards PHP 5.3, and as such uses namespaces.